 iShares Barclays USD Asia High Yield Bond Index ETF (O9P) is one of the bond ETFs which the retail investors have access to.
 Its yield is in excess of 7% and the reason for such high yields is because the Fund buys into bonds with lower credit ratings.
 They can be Government bonds from emerging countries and corporate bonds which generally have lower ratings than their sovereign counterparts.

-I noticed there is a relatively misconception that these lower grade bonds are risky.
+I noticed there is a relative misconception that these lower grade bonds are risky.
 The fact is that stocks are even more risky.
 Stock investors should be rewarded much more for the risk they are assuming than bond holders.
 And that reward usually come in the form of capital gain rather than dividends.
 In other words, I am more in favour of investing for capital gains in stocks and income from bonds.

 In summary, bonds are relatively safer vehicles but they are less accessible to the small retail investor.
 In the longer term however, numerous studies have shown that equities beat bond returns consistently.

 Property investing in general can provide one of the highest returns due to the leverage it offers.

 By leveraging on the bank loan, one can purchase a property many times the value of the down payment required.

 For example, if you can get a Loan To Valuation ratio of 80%, you are purchasing a property worth 5 times more than your down payment, effectively having 500% leverage.

 You can then rent out the property for passive income, assuming a good rental yield, you should have positive cash flow after accounting for the loan repayment and other costs.

 The problem with property investments is that they are very illiquid; it can be very difficult to sell especially in a down time.